 Batch Cooking refers to the preparation of a few separate ingredients that, during the week, we will combine more spontaneously and to our liking.

-For example, keeping in mind the ideal dish, we could prepare a type of cereal, a legume, a sauce with healthy fat and a large
+For example, keeping in mind the ideal dish, we could prepare a type of cereal, a legume, a sauce with healthy fat, and a large number of varied vegetables.

 Each day we would combine the ingredients and we could add more protein, animal or vegetable, cheese, eggs, etc.